 We all love downtown and we all have great ideas to contribute building our community as a destination for locals and visitors.
 To help make ideas happen, we launched Destination Downtown for business and community members to submit ideas for events, activities, attractions, art, and other cool things that will bring people here.
 We awarded $25,000 in 2018 and will award $20,000 in summer 2019.

 Bricks & Clicks

-We know that online sales and a strong internet presence is the key to success for small businesses …And, we know that a really cool bricks & mortar atmosphere builds buzz and sales.
+We know that online sales and a strong internet presence is the key to success for small businesses… and, we know that a really cool bricks & mortar atmosphere builds buzz and sales.
 We launched Bricks & Clicks in 2018 to help small businesses become stronger online & offline destinations through inspirational speakers, one-on-one technical assistance from experts, and mini-grants.
-We haven’t completed our first round yet but already one business with declining sales let us know that they have made a comeback and a new business made changes that have already boosted online sales by 30%.
+We haven’t completed our first round yet but, one business with declining sales has already let us know that they have made a comeback and a new business made changes that has boosted their online sales by 30%.
 We’re still managing this year’s grantees and will offer this economic development program again in 2019.

 Façade Enhancement Grants

 HDR has funded 100 projects and awarded $196,050 in façade grants over 13 years.
 Our Design Committee is comprised of several architects and design professionals who help advise on new construction, rehab projects, and interior spaces – either as needed or in conjunction with grant applications.
 We are getting ready to launch another grants round in early 2019.
 Our last round funded $16,000 in projects, including Magnolia’s side patio for more outdoor dining, withSimplicity’s sign for their new bricks-and-mortar space, a historic neon sign restoration at Gitchell’s Photography, the backyard patio of Pulp & SBC, the new sign for Frame Factory, and an additional sign for Midtowne Market.